 In addition, attached are two supplementary python modules.
 You can use them but you cannot change them.

 Upon the completion of the final task, you should submit the five assignment files and this document with answers to the theoretical questions.
-TBD specific submission instructions.
+The archive should not contain folders, but only the submission files!

 Assignments will be graded according to error of the numerical solutions and running time.
 Some assignments have required specific error bounds – they will be graded according to running time.
 Some assignments limit the running time – they will be graded according to error.
 For all executions there is 2 minutes running time cap after which the execution will be halted.